ga-wdi-lessons/react-redux/readme.md

 # Intro to Redux

 ## Learning Objectives
+  - Identify when there might be a true need for redux
   - Use React-Redux to centralize and manage application-state
   - Explain the importance of unidirectional data-flow and immutability for Redux's event history
-  - Explain the role of the store
+  - Explain the role of the store, reducers, and actions
-  - Explain the roles of actions and the reducer, how this influences the architecture of a React app
+  - Describe how Redux influences the architecture of a React app
   - Describe application-state in terms of plain JavaScript objects `{}`

 # What is Redux?
 (0:05, 5 min)